-19.2.1.
-Step 1 - Stop PaperCut NG
+17.2.1.
+Step 1 - Stop the PaperCut NG application

 To upsize to an external database the application server should be stopped.
 This allows the data to be backed up, guaranteeing that all data is saved and ready to load into the new database.